2023 Legislative Priorities

 Priority #1: Enhance State Operating Support for Public Universities to Improve College Affordability

-- The state should increase state operating support for Michigan’s public universities to maintain college affordability.
+- The state should increase base state operating support for Michigan’s public universities to maintain college affordability.

 - Michigan should promote a state higher education funding model that provides sufficient, predictable and sustained public university operating support.

-Since 2002, the state has cut more than one billion dollars in inflation-adjusted state higher education and student financial aid funding.
 In 1979, state funding accounted for 70% of Michigan public university operating revenues, with tuition dollars comprising 30%.
 Today, students and families provide a full 78% of institutional operating dollars.
-Only 22% of university operating revenues came from the state in 2020.
+Only 22% of university base operating revenues came from the state in 2022.

-Currently, the COVID-19 pandemic overshadows every aspect of state funding, with expected cost expenditures and revenue losses to Michigan’s public universities topping $1 billion.
-State support is more vital now than ever before so that Michigan’s public universities can continue to provide quality education at an affordable price and in a safe manner to meet the needs of our state’s economy.
+For the past year, recovery from the COVID-19 pandemic, accompanying inflation, and the demand for workers have overshadowed every aspect of state funding.
+Expenditures and revenue losses at Michigan’s public universities during the worst of the pandemic were about $750 million, even after accounting for federal rescue aid.
+State support continues to be vital so that Michigan’s public universities can continue to provide quality education at an affordable price to meet the needs of our state’s economy.

-Priority #2: Increase State Need-based Student Financial Aid to Boost College Access for Students from Modest Backgrounds
+Priority #2: Increase State Need-based Student Financial Aid to Enhance College Affordability

-Michigan’s less affluent students should have the same ability to earn a higher education degree as students from wealthy families.
+Build on Michigan’s historic investment in financial aid to ensure that less affluent students have the same ability to earn a college degree.